Zachary-Levesque/Adaptive-Market-Regime-Framework/README.md

 # AMRF — Adaptive Market Regime Framework

-A research-grade quantitative trading system that detects market regimes via Hidden Markov Models and deploys regime-specific ML strategies with a Reinforcement Learning position-sizing agent.
+A research-grade quantitative research pipeline that detects market regimes, compares regime-aware alpha models, and backtests the selected signal with explicit risk and readiness reporting.

 ---